-- G-S.1.2.
-Remanufactured Devices and Remanufactured Main Elements.
-All remanufactured devices and remanufactured main elements shall be clearly and permanently marked for the purposes of identification with the following information: - (a) the name, initials, or trademark of the last remanufacturer or distributor; - (b) the remanufacturer's or distributor's model designation if different than the original model designation.
-[Nonretroactive as of January 1, 2002]
+G-S.1.2.
+Devices and Main Elements Remanufactured as of January 1, 2002. - All devices and main elements remanufactured as of January 1, 2002, shall be clearly and permanently marked for the purposes of identification with the following information:

+- (a) the name, initials, or trademark of the last remanufacturer or distributor; and - (b) the remanufacturer's or distributor's model designation, if different than the original model designation.

-(Added 2001)
+(Added 2001) (Amended 2011)

-Note: Definitions for "manufactured device," "repaired device," and "repaired element" are also included (along with definitions for "remanufactured device" and "remanufactured element") in Appendix D, Definitions.
+Note: Definitions for "manufactured device," "repaired device," and "repaired element" are included (along with definitions for "remanufactured device" and "remanufactured element") in Appendix D, Definitions.